Mohammad Shafique Ullah

 Mohammad Shafique Ullah (মোহাম্মদ সফিকউল্লাহ) (26 October 1941 – 31 March 2008) was a Bangladeshi fighter and retired colonel of the Bangladesh Army.
 He was one of only three field commissioned officers of the Bangladesh Armed Forces during the Liberation War of 1971 as officially documented in the Bangladesh Gazette.
 For his exceptional bravery and service during the war, Shafique Ullah was awarded the Bir Protik, the fourth-highest gallantry award for military personnel in Bangladesh.

 Early life, family and education

 Mohammad Shafique Ullah was born in Koilain village near the city of Comilla in Bangladesh.
 His father's name is Maulana Mohammad Mohebullah and mother's name is Rabeya Khatun.
 His wife's name is Nasima Akhter.
 Together, they had a son named Mohammad Saif Ullah.

-Shafique Ullah started his education at West Koiline Government Primary School.
-Then he got admitted to Nowabpur High School for one year in sixth grade.
-From grade seven to 10th, he studied at Comilla Zilla School.
-He completed his higher secondary school at the famous Comilla Victoria College.

-Finally, he achieved his Bachelor of Arts (Honors) and Master of Arts degrees in Bangla from the University of Dhaka.

 Role in the war in East Pakistan

 On 18 September 1971, Baliadanga in the Kalaroa Upazila of Satkhira district was situated near the border of West Bengal state in India.
 In the month of September, the Pakistani military maintained defensive positions along the India-Bangladesh border in the Satkhira-Jashore area.
 As part of their plan to weaken the defensive positions of the Pakistani forces and secure the border, a company of fighters led by Mohammad Shafique Ullah crossed the border on 16 September and took positions in Baliadanga.
 On 17 September, the Pakistani forces launched a counterattack against the fighters.
 The whole day was spent in combat.
 The fighters led by Mohammad Shafique Ullah fought against the Pakistani forces.
 The Pakistanis rained down bullets.
 Ignoring all of this, Mohammad Shafique Ullah led the counterattack against them with his comrades.
 On the morning of 18 September, the fighting resumed.
 Mohammad Shafique Ullah, the leader of the fighters, ensured the safety of their defensive positions in the early morning.
 That was when the Pakistanis unleashed a hail of bullets.
 The first bullet landed about 250-300 yards away at Mohammad Shafique Ullah's position.
 Without succumbing to fear, he encouraged his comrades and gave them instructions.
 The second bullet landed just 100 yards ahead of him.
 Within a minute, the third bullet landed right beside him.
 Before understanding anything, he was knocked down by the powerful impact of the bullet.
 Fragments of the splintered bullet lodged into various parts of his body.
 His entire body was soaked in blood.
 Shafique Ullah did not fear, nor did he give up.
 Someone quickly arrived and bandaged his wounds. he continued to give instructions to his comrades.
 However, after a while, he lost consciousness.